WHAT IS CHP?

 We can also look after any necessary louvres that may be required and can supply and install secondary silencers within the flue to reduce the noise further.

-Ventilation is key to any CHP installation to ensure that the CHP doesn’t overheat.
+Ventilation is key to any CHP system to ensure that the CHP doesn’t overheat.
 Getting the correct cooling/ combustion air to your CHP and discharge air can be achieved with the use of ductwork ventilation systems, and, if required, the use of extra fans.

 In all CHP installations, some form of flue is required to conduct the exhaust gases outside.
 Shenton Group can supply and install bespoke flue systems including stainless steel, twin-wall insulated, metal-sprayed mild steel versions, coloured to blend in with architectural surroundings.

-Not only is it important to get the size of the CHP correct, it is also equally important to install the CHP correctly to maximise run time.
+Not only is it important to get the size of the CHP correct, it is also equally important to install the CHP system correctly to maximise run time.
 Based on years of practical experience, learning what type of installations work best and where, we can comment on your design and suggest changes that may enable the CHP to run for more hours per day.

 The connection of any form of generator device to run ‘in parallel’ or ‘synchronised’ with the mains electrical utility grid has certain regulations that must be complied with.
 These regulations are commonly known as the ‘G99’ requirements, and apply to Combined Heat & Power units, and Generators being used for peak-lopping, or grid parallel use.